mertio/beat-generating-tutorial/README.md

 Before starting, let's prepare the music we want to convert.

-1) Create a folder and put the songs you want into it.
+1) Create a folder and put into it the songs you want to generate beats for.
 I suggest only a few for your first try since it can take a long time.
 2) They should all be mp3 files.
-3) IMPORTANT: They should only contain English characters and not other alphabets like : ç, ü, ğ, ö, etc.
+3) IMPORTANT: The song names should only contain English characters and not other alphabets like : ç, ü, ğ, ö, etc.
-4) Name all your songs in a nice format like (band - songname.mp3) since they will be shown in the game that way.
+4) Name all your songs in a nice format like (band - songname.mp3) since they will be shown in the game's songs list that way.
 5) I suggest your mp3 files should not exceed 6 MB each for RAM purposes.

 ### Installing Docker